glennga/glennga.github.io/projects/star-tracker.md

 <img class="ui image" src="{{ site.baseurl }}/images/location-and-brightness-test.png">

-Spacecraft star tracking refers to matching stars from a detector to a database to derive an attitude relative to Earth.
+Spacecraft star tracking refers to matching stars from a detector to a database.
 Once specific stars are known, an attitude relative to the Earth can be obtained.
 From here the craft can direct their propulsion systems, orient their solar panels, and/or move their payload accordingly.

 One current method for LEO (Low Earth Orbit) attitude extraction involves two sensors (a Sun sensor and an accelerometer for Earth's gravity) for two vectors.
 A minimum of two vectors here are necessary to represent rotation across an frames.
 A star tracker is able to act without relying on additional sensors and is under significantly less constraints than the combo described above.